learn-co-students/playlister-sinatra-v-000/TUTORIAL.md

        undefined method `find_by_slug' for Artist(id: integer, name: string):Class
 ```

 From the error message we can see that this method `find_by_slug` should be a class method.
-Given a slug this method will find the corresponding artist.
+Given a slug this method will find the corresponding artist object.

 ```ruby
 def self.find_by_slug(slug)